Sambego/diorama/README.md

 ### Code

-This component accepts 2 attributes, `code` which is a string of the code to display, and `lang` which default to `javascript`;
+This component accepts 2 attributes, `code` which is a string of the code to display, and `lang` which default to `javascript`.

 ```javascript
 <ColumnsCode code={'const foo = "bar";\nconsole.log(foo);'} />